Finding any new bumps, moles, warts, or skin tags can be unnerving and it’s not uncommon to quickly move to the idea that it might be cancerous.

 Often, warts can disappear within 1 to 5 years without any treatment at all.
 If warts are large or found in sensitive areas, treatments range between salicylic acid, cryotherapy, duct tape, surgery, electrocautery, laser treatment, photodynamic therapy, chemical treatments, topical creams, cantharidin, and antigen shots.
 1

 Most warts are benign, though certain strains of HPV can lead to warts on, in, or around the genitals (which can potentially lead to certain types of cancer).
 For this reason, it’s suggested that anyone who discovers genital warts should see a doctor for an assessment.
 To reduce the risk of catching or spreading warts don’t touch other people’s warts, share personal items, scratch warts, brush or shave the hair in areas that have them, or bite your fingernails if warts are nearby.
 It’s also a good idea to wear sandals when you’re entering and leaving communal showers and pools.
-Now that you know what exactly a wart is, you’ll be better able to tell whether a growth is a wart or skin cancer.
-1
+Now that you know what exactly a the common wart is, you’ll be better able to tell whether a growth is a wart or skin cancer.
+1 If you are still having trouble deciphering whether or not your skin condition is cancerous, talk to your dermatologist for further examination.

 Natural Options for Wart Removal